datayana/datayana.github.io/pages/study/buddhism/AN_3.65_kalama_sutta_appendix.md

 This time the discourse is given by Venerable Nandaka to Salha and Rohana.
 Nandaka starts directly by saying to Salha this paragraph seen in [AN3.65](https://suttacentral.net/an3.65/pli/ms) (_"Come, Salha, do not go by..."_).

-Then Nandaka unfolds the same reasoning as in AN3.65: abandoning practices and views rooted in greed [lobha], aversion [dosa] and delusion [moha], and that lead to suffering.
+Then Nandaka unfolds the same reasoning as in AN3.65: we need to abandon practices and views rooted in greed [lobha], aversion [dosa] and delusion [moha], and that lead to suffering.

 This time, greed [lobha] is said to mean "longing" [abhijjhā], and that longing leads to wrong deeds.
 Aversion [dosa] is said to mean "ill will" [byāpāda], idem.
 And delusion [moha] is said to mean "ignorance" [avijjā].